Gasy, Bloaty, Burpy…

 Heartburn, Nausea, Diarrhea, Constipation, Low Energy, Skin Conditions, Allergies, Sluggishness After Eating…

 Eat well but Feel Unwell.
-You may not be digesting food properly which means you not absorbing the nutrients needed to fuel the body or the nutrients to help mend the body.
+You may not be digesting food properly which means you not absorbing the nutrients needed to fuel the Healthy Body or the nutrients to help mend the Healthy Body.

 Digestion + Absorption + Assimilation of food, thoughts & emotions = Energy “Qi”

-Eating well is one thing if we cannot digest and get the nutrients out of those foods, or if there are consistent negative thought patterns, the body suffers leading to many health conditions, including impaired digestion.
+Eating well is one thing if we cannot digest and get the nutrients out of those foods, or if there are consistent negative thought patterns, the Healthy Body suffers leading to many health conditions, including impaired digestion.

 8 Digestion Helpers: